gcuddy/portfolio/src/content/notes/2018-11-05-theatre-should-be-theatre-not-television.md

 ---
-title: "Theatre should be theatre, not television"
+title: 'Theatre should be theatre, not television'
+pubDate: '2018-11-05'
 ---

 It's no secret that, for the most part, television is way, way better than theatre.